Coreus marginatus: Description

 Like other Coreidae, Coreus marginatus has scent glands with small pores in the middle of its thorax which can release strong-smelling, irritating, volatile defensive chemicals when disturbed.
-The pores have an ultrastructure composed of mushroom-like structures that are connected to each other via ridges and trabecules.
+The pores have an ultrastructure composed of mushroom-like structures that are connected to each other via ridges and Trabeculae.
 The chemical composition of the scent gland secretions is similar between males and females, although the relative proportions are different.
 In females the most prevalent chemical compound is hexanoic acid while in males it is stearic acid.